ozeidan/interpreter/README.md

         The AST is traversed before execution to catch some early type errors, for example operations with incorrect operand types
     * Interpretation

-        The given statments are executed and results are printed.
+        The given statements are executed and results are printed.
 The interpreter has the following properties:

         * For testing purposes, the interpreter accepts a `java.io.Writer` and writes the output of the interpret program to it.
         * The interpreter lazily evaluates sequences.
 That means that creating or mapping a sequence does not immediately compute the values of the new sequence, but instead that happens once the values are needed: either when the sequence is printed via the `out` statement or when the sequence is reduced to a scalar value.
 Consecutive mappings on a sequence only construct a computational pipeline.
 This allows for sequences with a very large number of entries, since the interpreter doesn't need to hold all of the entries in memory, but can sequentially compute them as they are printed or combined in a reduction operation.